 Compliance with the Child Wellbeing and Safety Act (2005)

 Ventura is committed to being a child safe organisation.
 This means Ventura abides by the Child Safe Standards embodied in the guidelines provided by the Commission for Children and Young People in Victoria.

-Ventura has undertaken a Child Safety Review using a checklist adapted from the Commission’s guidelines to establish child safety measures and identify areas for improvement.
+Ventura has undertaken a Child Safety Review to establish child safety measures and identify areas for improvement.
 As a result of this review, the business has adopted the policies and procedures set out in this statement under the leadership of Andrew Cornwall, Ventura’s Managing Director.